q09sssisiwjb/Pro84/replit.md

 3. **Google Drive Integration** (Optional, for persistent storage):
    - The app includes Google Drive integration code for persistent storage
-   - Currently using in-memory storage as fallback (data is not persisted across restarts)
+   - **Current Status**: Using in-memory storage (data is not persisted across restarts)
-   - To enable Google Drive storage, set up the google-drive Replit Connector
+   - To enable persistent storage via Google Drive:
+     * Use the Replit integrations search to find and set up the "google-drive" connector
+     * The connector will automatically handle authentication and provide necessary environment variables
+     * Once connected, the app will automatically use Google Drive storage instead of in-memory storage

 4. **Database** (Optional):
    - `DATABASE_URL` - PostgreSQL connection string